 Minority interests in the AMB Contributed Properties represent interests held by certain entities in nine real estate limited partnerships and limited liability companies that are consolidated for financial reporting purposes.
-Such investments are consolidated because 1) the Company is the general partner or holds a majority member interest, or 2) the Company as limited partner holds significant control over the entity through a 50% or greater ownership interest combined with the ability to control major operating decisions such as approval of budgets, selection of property managers and change in financing.
+Such investments are consolidated because 1) the Company owns a controlling general partner's interest or holds a majority member interest, or 2) the Company as limited partner holds significant control over the entity through a 50% or greater ownership interest combined with the ability to control major operating decisions such as approval of budgets, selection of property managers and change in financing.
 Further, in all cases, the Company has the ability to preclude a sale or refinancing proposed by any other partner.